MicrosoftDocs/VBA-Docs/api/Visio.Application.InvokeHelp.md

 ## Remarks

 Using the **InvokeHelp** method, you can create a custom Help system that is integrated with the Visio Help system.
 To enable your custom Help to appear in the same MSO Help window as Visio Help, do not specify a window definition in the _bstrHelpFileName_ argument.

 The arguments passed to the **InvokeHelp** method correspond to those described in the HTML Help API.
-For a list of command values, see the HTML Help API Reference on MSDN, the Microsoft Developer Network.
+For a list of command values, see the [HTML Help API Reference](https://docs.microsoft.com/previous-versions/windows/desktop/legacy/ms670068(v=vs.85)).
 Microsoft Visual Basic programmers can use the numeric equivalent of the C++ constants defined in the HTML Help API header files.

-For example, use the following code to display the Visio Help pane:
+For example, use the following code to display the Visio Help pane.

 ```vb
 Application.InvokeHelp "Visio.chm", 15, 0
 ```

-For more information about the HTML Help API, search for "HTML Help API overview" on MSDN.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]